Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 For example, with the help of specific enzymes, the cell is able to use the high free energy of ATP to drive chemical reactions that, by themselves, are endergonic.
 If the DG of an endergonic reaction is less than the amount of energy released by ATP hydrolysis, then the two reactions can be coupled so that, overall, the coupled reactions are exergonic.
 This usually involves phosphorylation, the transfer of a phosphate group from ATP to some other molecule, such as the reactant.
 The recipient molecule with the phosphate group covalently bonded to it is then called a phosphorylated intermediate.
 ```

-- The key to coupling exergonic and endergonic reactions is the formation of this phosphorylated intermediate, which is more rea
+- The key to coupling exergonic and endergonic reactions is the formation of this phosphorylated intermediate, which is more reactive than the original unphosphorylated molecule.
 -